pretix/pretix-docs/docs/tutorial/event.md

 "We require the name, email address and company for every attendee that you're buying a ticket for so that we can issue them certificates of participation."

 Under "form settings", we can choose the format in which pretix will ask attendees for names and titles.
-The default option for names is "ask for given name, + family name, display like John Doe".
-The default option for titles is "free text input".
+We are going to select "ask for given name, + family name, display like John Doe" for names and "free text input" for titles.
-We are happy with those two options, so we are not going to make any changes here.
-We are going to finalize our choice here before taking the ticket shop live.
+It is important to finalize our choice here before taking the ticket shop live.
 Changing this after already having received orders can lead to issues when sorting or changing names.

 ## Shop design